Lyon-Perrache station: History

 It is the terminus of Lyon services to and from Paris on the high-speed LGV Sud-Est railway line.
 It is also served by conventional trains from other parts of France, and is a terminus of Line A of the Lyon Metro.
 It is also served by Lyon tramway lines T1 and T2.

 Today, Perrache is no longer the primary rail station serving Lyon.
 Instead, Lyon-Part-Dieu station, constructed in the 1970s in a large planned business district outside the central city, acts as the more popular embarkation point for most high-speed trains, especially to Paris and the north.

+Two new through platformss opened on 29 November 1998.
+Prior to this trains had to reverse a few hundred metres west before continuing south.

 Future

 A rebuilding of the station is planned for completion by 2030, with a view to improving the intermodal terminal, which by then will be half a century old.

 Train services

 To: Saint-Étienne, Roanne, Bourgoin-Jallieu, Villefranche-sur-Saône, Vienne, Bourg-en-Bresse and Ambérieu.

 The station is served by the following services: